 1.8.
+Resources

-Resources The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+(Core)

 - 1.8.a.
-Facilities and services, including comprehensive laboratory, pathology, and imaging, must be available. ^(Core) - 1.8.b.
-The program must have access to laboratories in order to perform testing specific to pediatric endocrinology. ^(Core) - 1.8.c.
-An adequate number and variety of pediatric endocrinology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. ^(Core) - 1.8.d.
-A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program. ^(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)
+There must be established linkages with community-based resources that serve children and families, such as child care programs, early intervention programs, schools, child welfare/protective agencies, and community agencies that serve children with visual impairments, hearing impairments, mental health conditions, or serious developmental, physical, and/or emotional disabilities.
+(Core) - 1.8.b.
+Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
+(Core) - 1.8.c.
+The program must have access to laboratories in order to perform testing specific to developmental-behavioral pediatrics.
+(Core) - 1.8.d.
+An adequate number of developmental-behavioral pediatrics patients, ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
+(Core) - 1.8.e.
+A sufficient number of patients must be available in community-based, inpatient and outpatient settings to meet the educational needs of the program.
+(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)

 Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
 Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.
 Access to food and rest are examples of these basic needs, which must be met while fellows are working.
 Fellows should have access to refrigeration where food may be stored.

 Food should be available when fellows are required to be in the hospital overnight.
 Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.

-1.9.c. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; ^(Core)
+1.9.c. clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; (Core)